Marko Dugandžić

-Marko Dugandžić (born 7 April 1994) is a Croatian professional footballer who plays as a striker for Liga I club Rapid București.
+Marko Dugandžić (born 7 April 1994) is a Croatian professional footballer who plays as a forward for and K League 1 club FC Seoul.

 Club career

 His good performances for Osijek attracted many European teams, such as Fiorentina, Blackburn Rovers and Leeds United.
 Instead, he signed for Serie B Ternana in January 2015.

-On 14 October 2020, he joined Russian Premier League club PFC Sochi.
+On 14 October 2020, after a short stint at Romanian side Botoșani, Dugandžić joined Russian Premier League club PFC Sochi.

 On 11 January 2022, he returned to Romania and signed with CFR Cluj.

+Rapid București

+On 22 July 2022, Dugandžić was transferred to another Liga I side Rapid București for a reported fee of €400,000.
+He made his debut against Rapid's rivals from Ghencea, FCSB, scoring a goal and assisting captain Cristian Săpunaru.
+He also scored against rivals Petrolul Ploiesti in the Primvs Derby.
+After that, he became a vital player for Rapid, scoring 16 goals across the 2022–23 regular season.
+During the championship play-off stage, he added another six goals to his tally and was crowned the top scorer of the season, with 22 goals.

+Al-Tai

+On 7 September 2023, Dugandžić joined Saudi Arabian side Al-Tai.